ryang1119/OOMB/README.md

-# OOMB
+# OOMB: Online Opinion Mining Benchmark

-This repository Online Opinion Mining Benchmark (OOMB).
+We propose a novel opinion mining benchmark OOMB that reflects the varied, unstructured nature of online opinions and aligns with the advanced capabilities of LLMs.